erdenekhuu-bot/my-java-app/README.md

-build from figma on native java language
+build from figma on native java language without responsive, Only funny time.